Immigration to Denmark: Crime

 According to the 2016 report by Statistics Denmark, the crime rate of non-Western male migrants was about three times that of the male population in Denmark.
 When correction for the greater proportion youth among non-Western migrants are taken into account and is adjusted for, the crime rate was two and half times that of the general male population.
 Male immigrants and male descendants from EU countries were among males with the lowest crime rate.
 When corrected for age, male immigrants from Germany, Sweden, Italy and the United Kingdom crime indices of less than half (43-48%) the average of all males in Denmark.
 Descendants from nearly all countries showed an over-representation, except descendants with roots in Iceland, Sri Lanka and Vietnam.
 Syrian male descendants stand out where their crime rate is three times that of Syrian immigrants.

 At 4%, male migrants aged 15–64 with non-Western backgrounds had twice the conviction rate against the Danish Penal Code in 2018, compared to 2% for Danish men.
 In a given year, about 13% of all male descendants of non-Western migrants aged 17–24 are convicted against the penal code.

-In the 2018-2020 period, 83 people were denied Danish citizenship because they had committed serious crime.
+In the 2018–2020 period, 83 people were denied Danish citizenship because they had committed serious crime.
 Among those were people who had received court sentences for gang crime, violence against children and sexual offenses.
 People who have received a prison sentence of at least one year are barred from receiving citizenship, along with people who have received a prison sentence of at least three months for a crime against a person.

 In April 2021, the Mette Frederiksen Cabinet approved regulation which stops awarding citizenship to foreigners who had received a prison sentence in court which also encompassed suspended prison sentences.
 Previously, awarding citizenship was possible for foreigners with a prison sentence of less than a year.

+Denmark’s register-based updates to the Folketing on the 321 Palestinians admitted under Law No. 144/1992 show that as of 1 Jan 2024, 266 of the original cohort reside in Denmark and 230 hold Danish citizenship; in 2023, 170 were full-time benefit recipients, including 130 on early or senior pension.
+Across 1992–2023 the cohort’s cumulative convictions, counted by highest sanction, were 39 unconditional prison, 33 conditional prison, and 137 fines or other sanctions; minor traffic fines under DKK 1,500 are excluded.
+Earlier snapshots reported 185 full-time benefit recipients in 2009 and 189 in 2016, with conviction totals of 63 prison and 114 fines by 2009, and 67 prison and 137 fines/other by 2016.
+For descendants, at end-2019 there were 999 children in Denmark; for 1992–2019, 337 had convictions (65 unconditional, 67 conditional, 183 fines, 22 other), and in 2019 there were 372 full-time benefit recipients, more than half on SU.